sagar2meena/Food-Delivery-Charges-API/README.md

 # Food-Delivery-Charges-API
-The Food Delivery Pricing API offers a robust solution tailored to meet the dynamic pricing requirements of food delivery services.
+The Food Delivery Charges API offers a robust solution tailored to meet the dynamic pricing requirements of food delivery services.
 By harnessing this API, businesses can seamlessly compute delivery charges, taking into account essential factors such as food item type (perishable or non-perishable), delivery distance, and specific delivery zones.

 ## Features
 The Food Delivery Pricing API offers a suite of features designed to provide flexible, dynamic pricing solutions for food delivery services.
 Key features include:

-**• Dynamic Pricing Calculation:**  Automatically computes delivery costs by considering the distance to the delivery destination, the type of item being delivered (perishable vs. non-perishable), and the delivery zone, ensuring accurate pricing for each order.
+**• Dynamic Charges Calculation:**  Automatically computes delivery costs by considering the distance to the delivery destination, the type of item being delivered (perishable vs. non-perishable), and the delivery zone, ensuring accurate pricing for each order.

 **• Perishable and Non-Perishable Item Support:** Distinct pricing models for perishable and non-perishable items, recognizing the unique requirements and urgency associated with transporting different types of food.